ctoroserey/Cost_studies/README.md

 - In your browser of choice, go to `http://localhost:8787` (user: rstudio, password: foraging), then make sure you're in the Cost_studies working directory (`setwd(‘Cost_studies’)`) and that you see all the repo files.
 Open `Manuscript.Rmd`.
 This will allow you to load the data from the repo directory, and everything produced within the Docker container will be stored locally within the repo directory.

 - To produce the pdf, click on the `Knit` button towards the top of the window.
-This will take ~5 mins.
+This will take ~5 mins, during which you'll see temp files within your local repo directory.
 If you want the figures at the end of the manuscript, set figsEnd to `TRUE` (within the Setups chunk).

-Of course, loading this environment will also let you run sections of the code that you might be interested in.
+Of course, loading this Docker image will also let you run sections of the code that you might be interested in.
 As long as you run the `Setups` and both `Load data *` sections, you should be able to run any section by itself. *Note that the models are not run within the manuscript file (results are loaded from previous fits).* To examine the model in detail, run `modeling_btw/wth.R` withi the Models directory.